-Griffith was the representative for Indiana’s 4th congressional district as a Democrat.
+Griffith was the representative for Indiana’s 4th congressional district and was a Democrat.
 He served from 1903 to 1905.

 He was previously the representative for Indiana’s 4th congressional district as a Democrat from 1901 to 1903; the representative for Indiana’s 4th congressional district as a Democrat from 1899 to 1901; and the representative for Indiana’s 4th congressional district as a Democrat from 1897 to 1899.

 From Dec 1897 to Mar 1905, Griffith missed 223 of 564 roll call votes, which is 39.5%.
 This is worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1902-Mar 1903||114||82||71.9%||95th|

 The information on this page is originally sourced from a variety of materials, including: